Skip to main content

 Gusto Shop&Go by Mega Image

-Gusto Shop&Go changed the tone of convenience retail in Romania.
+Gusto Shop&Go changed the feel of convenience retail in Romania.

-Working alongside the Mega Image team, we placed fresh, ready-to-go food at the front of the experience.
+Working closely with the Mega Image team, we bought fresh, ready-to-go food at the front of the retail experience.
 The counter became the centre of gravity.
-Coffee and hot food set a new tone, balance with a volume of product to maintain the heritage of the brand as a convenience destination.
+Coffee and hot food set a new tone, while the wider range of products maintain the heritage of the brand as a convenience destination.

 Read The Story